 Hints and tips:

 There is a list of common areas of expertise in CPD Now.
-Tick the ones that apply to you.
+Tick only the ones that apply to you.
 However, if you’re an expert in an area that isn’t listed there’s an ‘other’ box you can fill in.
 You’ll have to provide evidence to prove that you are an expert in all the areas you tick.

 Your selections in this section will help the education and accreditation team at SCoR select the most appropriate person to assess your application on behalf of the College.